Durango and Silverton Narrow Gauge Railroad: 470 series

 Out of the original ten only three 470s remain, and all are owned and operated by the D&SNG.
 The other seven were requisitioned by the United States Army in 1942 to be used on the White Pass & Yukon Route in Alaska during World War II.
 They were later dismantled for scrap in 1946.

 Locomotives 473, 476 and 478 operated on many parts of the D&RGW.
 Engine 473 served frequently on the Chili Line that operated between Antonito, Colorado and Santa Fe, New Mexico, until the line was abandoned in 1941.
 476 and 478 saw an extensive service on the San Juan passenger train, which ran between Durango, Colorado and Alamosa, Colorado until 1951.
 473, 476 and 478 operated on the Silverton Branch from the 1950s through 1980 and are still in service today.

-In July 2015, the D&SNG and C&TSRR had announced an engine-trade propasal by which the 478 would go to Chama, New Mexico, and, in exchange, the D&SNG would get K-36 class No. 483, which had not seen operation in several years.
-Since the swap failed to go through, the D&SNG announced in June 2016 that it was going to restore 476 to operating condition and place 478 in the museum.
+In July 2015, the D&SNG and C&TSRR had announced an engine-trade proposal by which locomotive 478 would go to Chama, New Mexico, and, in exchange, the D&SNG would get K-36 class No. 483, which had not seen operation in several years.
+Since the swap failed to go through, the D&SNG announced in June 2016 that it was going to restore locomotive 476 to operating condition and place locomotive 478 in the museum where locomotive 476 previously sat in.